bast/go-game/notes.md

 * The order "letter followed by number" is standard Go notation and what people are used to.

-* Position letters (A-T) are written in uppercase since this is how they are traditionally marked on the board.
+* Point letters (A-T) are written in uppercase since this is how they are traditionally marked on the board.

 * To avoid confusion with letters stone colors are placed at the end of the expression.
-Since [we tend to notice only the first and last letter of a word](https://en.wikipedia.org/wiki/Typoglycemia) "BA6" could easily be misread as position "B6".
+Since [we tend to notice only the first and last letter of a word](https://en.wikipedia.org/wiki/Typoglycemia) "BA6" could easily be misread as point "B6".
 This is not true of "A6B".

 * For additional clarity the stone color is lowercased, as in "A6b".